Love and Mr Lewisham: Plot

 At the beginning of the novel, Mr Lewisham is an 18-year-old teacher at a boys' school in Sussex, earning forty pounds a year.
 He meets and falls in love with Ethel Henderson, who is paying a visit to relatives.
 His involvement with her makes him lose his position, but he is unable to find her when he moves to London.

 After a two-and-a-half-year break in the action, Mr Lewisham is in his third year of study at the Normal School of Science in South Kensington.
 He has become a socialist, declaring his politics with a red tie, and is an object of interest to Alice Heydinger, an older student.
 However, chance brings him together again with his first love at a séance.
 Ethel's stepfather, Mr Chaffery, is a spiritualist charlatan, and Mr Lewisham is determined to extricate her from association with Chaffery's dishonesty.

 They marry, and Mr Lewisham is forced to abandon his plans for a brilliant scientific career followed by a political ascent.
-When Chaffrey absconds to the Continent with money he has embezzled from his clients, Lewisham agrees to move into his shabby Clapham house to look after Ethel and Ethel's elderly mother (Chaffrey's abandoned wife).
+When Chaffery absconds to Continental Europe with money he has embezzled from his clients, Lewisham agrees to move into his shabby Clapham house to look after Ethel and Ethel's elderly mother (Chaffery's abandoned wife).
 Wells's friend Sir Richard Gregory wrote to him after reading the novel: "I cannot get that poor devil Lewisham out of my mind head, and I wish I had an address, for I would go to him and rescue him from the miserable life in which you leave him."